rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

 Protecting local storage
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The virtual storage presented to your Cloud Server is backed by physical hardware in RAID 10 configurations.
-RAID 10 means that multiple physical disks in the same physical host would have to fail before there would be a chance of data loss on your Cloud Server.
+The virtual storage presented to your cloud server is backed by physical hardware in RAID 10 configurations.
+RAID 10 means that multiple physical disks in the same physical host would have to fail before there would be a chance of data loss on your server.
 Extensive hardware failure of this nature is extremely unlikely, especially within the protective environment of Rackspace data centers, but you may still be at risk for data loss caused by human errors or human malice.